 The results of a study published in Alternative Therapies in Health and Medicine revealed that triphala and its constituents can counter the effects of high dietary fat intake and have "the potential for use as antiobesity agents with desirable lipid-profile modulating properties."

 While triphala enhances the process of digestion and elimination, it also as a side-effect improves the functioning of the liver, gallbladder and kidneys by purifying the blood and opening up the detoxification pathways.
-Triphala powder can be highly effective treatment for removing congestion and reducing stress on these eliminatory channels and organ systems.
+Triphala powder consumed daily in warm water can be a highly effective treatment for removing congestion and reducing stress on these eliminatory channels and organ systems.

 The term triphala literally means "three fruits", tri (three) and phala (fruit).
-This is because it is not a plant itself but an herbal formulation that consists of three specific fruits indigenous to the subcontinent of India.
+This is because it is not a plant itself but an herbal formulation that consists of three specific and rather unusual looking fruits indigenous to the subcontinent of India.
 These are amalaki (Emblica officinalis), haritaki (Terminalia chebula) and bibhitaki (Terminalia belerica).
-Each of these fruits possess different properties that help to provide for its well-rounded attributes and synergistic effects.
+Each of these dried fruits possess different properties that help to provide for its well-rounded attributes and synergistic effects.

-Triphala, the powder usually created from equal proportions of these dried fruits, is one of the foundational herbal formulas of Ayurveda, the traditional system of East Indian medicine.
-Its referenced use is found in many ancient Hindu texts, like the Charaka Samhita and Sushruta Samhita, where it is infused as straight powder or "triphala churna" into hot water and consumed as a warm tea or is likewise utilized as an ingredient in many complex Ayurvedic preparations.
+Triphala powder, usually created from equal proportions of these dried fruits, is one of the foundational herbal formulas of Ayurveda, the traditional system of East Indian medicine.
+Its referenced use is found in many ancient Hindu texts, like the Charaka Samhita and Sushruta Samhita, where it is infused as straight "triphala churna" powder into hot water and consumed as a warm tea-like liquid, or is likewise utilized as an ingredient in many complex Ayurvedic preparations.

-According to the book Rasayana, Ayurvedic Herbs for Rejuvenation,
+According to the book Rasayana, Ayurvedic Herbs for Longevity and Rejuvenation,

 there are differing opinions about proportions used for triphala